-First thing first, a knowledge base is a simple store of information or data that is available for employees, users, and customers to draw on.
+First thing’s first, a knowledge base is a simple store of information or data that is available for employees, users, and customers to draw on.
 It collects all the information about your company or product and then puts it into a centralized home base.
-Customers can look through it themselves and find whatever they need.

 It’s time to use your resources to the best of your ability.
 You can cut down on the need for human support and create a knowledge base that will support your customers all on its own.

 Not all knowledge bases look the same, but they all should follow the same formula.
 A good example of a knowledge base prioritizes the needs of the user.

 A knowledge base will most likely be the first point of contact a customer has before contacting someone, so you want to make sure they are satisfied with their experience.

 The following are good examples of a knowledge base.

 After introducing you to some examples of knowledge bases, we hope you’re inspired to get started on your own.
 Knowing how to design and distribute information is key for businesses with online traffic.

 There are some templates out there that can be of help, but just follow the simple steps below to get started.